salesforcecli/plugin-data/messages/bulkIngest.md

 # flags.column-delimiter.summary

 Column delimiter used in the CSV file.

-Default is COMMA.
+# flags.line-ending.summary

+Line ending used in the CSV file.
+Default value on Windows is `CRLF`; on macOS and Linux it's `LF`.